Nyasaland: Private

 European acquisition and ownership of large areas of land presented a major social and political problem for the protectorate, as Africans increasingly challenged this takeover of their land.
-Between 1892 and 1894, 3,705,255 acres, almost 1.5 million hectares or 15% of the total land area of the Protectorate, was alienated as European-owned estates through the colonial grant of Certificates of Claim.
-Of this, 2,702,379 million acres, over 1 million hectares, in the north of the protectorate had been acquired by the British South Africa Company for its mineral potential; it was never turned into plantations.
-But much of the remaining land, some 867,000 acres, or over 350,000 hectares of estates, included a large proportion of the best arable lands in the Shire Highlands, which was the most densely populated part of the country and where Africans had relied on subsistence farming.
+Between 1892 and 1894, 3,705,255 acres (almost 1.5 million hectares, or 15% of the total land area of the protectorate) was alienated as European-owned estates through the colonial grant of Certificates of Claim.
+Of this, 2,702,379 acres (over 1 million hectares) in the north of the protectorate had been acquired by the British South Africa Company for its mineral potential; it was never turned into plantations.
+But much of the remaining land, some 867,000 acres (over 350,000 hectares) of estates, included a large proportion of the best arable lands in the Shire Highlands, which was the most densely populated part of the country and where Africans had relied on subsistence farming.

 The first Commissioner of the Protectorate, Sir Harry Johnston, had hoped that the Shire Highlands would become an area for large-scale European settlement.
 He later considered it was too unhealthy.
 He acknowledged that it had a large African population who required sufficient land for their own use, although his successors did not share this view.
 Additional land alienations were much smaller.
 Around 250,000 acres of former Crown Lands were sold as freehold land or leased, and almost 400,000 acres more, originally in Certificates of Claim, were sold or leased in holdings whose average size was around 1,000 acres.
 Many of these were smaller farms operated by Europeans who came to Nyasaland after the First World War to grow tobacco.

 As late as 1920, a Land Commission set up by the Nyasaland authorities proposed further land alienation, to promote the development of small to medium-size European plantations, from the 700,000 acres of Crown Land which it said were available after the present and future needs of the African people were met.
 This plan was rejected by the Colonial Office.